 The Court authorizes the use of all alternative dispute resolution processes in civil actions, including adversary proceedings in bankruptcy.
-The Magistrate Judges of the Court shall constitute the panel of neutrals made available by the Court for use by the parties.
-The provisions of 28 U.S.C. § 455 shall govern the disqualification of a Magistrate Judge from serving as a neutral.
-The parties may agree to the use of a neutral other than a Magistrate Judge.
+The Magistrate Judgemagistrate judges of the Court shall constitute the panel of neutrals made available by the Court for use by the parties.
+The provisions of 28 U.S.C. § 455 shall govern the disqualification of a Magistrate Judgemagistrate judge from serving as a neutral.
+The parties may agree to the use of a neutral other than a Magistrate Judgemagistrate judge.